tomdstanton/submerse/README.md

 ---
 ### About
-This tool combines two excellent programs I was previously using to calculate genome coverage and subsample reads:
+This tool is basically an amalgamation two excellent programs I was previously using to calculate genome coverage and subsample reads:
 [fastq-info](https://github.com/raymondkiu/fastq-info) and
 [seqtk sample](https://github.com/lh3/seqtk).